Complexity of Shift Bribery in Committee Elections: SNTV, Bloc, and k -Borda

 \begin{proof} We use the same algorithm for both SNTV and Bloc.
 Consider an input instance $I$ with an election $E = (C,V)$, where $p$ is the preferred candidate, and where the committee size is $k$.
 Our algorithm proceeds as follows.

 As first step, we guess the final score that $p$ would have after a successful bribery, denoted by $\mathrm{endscore}(p)$.
-Since there are only polynomially many possibilities, we can simply branch into all possible values of $\mathrm{endscore}(p)$ to realize the first step.
-Then, we consider the set $C' \subseteq C$ of those candidates whose score is greater than $\mathrm{endscore}(p)$.
+Since there are only polynomially many possibilities, we can simply branch over all possible values of $\mathrm{endscore}(p)$ to implement the first step.
+Then, we consider the set $C' \subseteq C$ of those candidates whose scores are greater than $\mathrm{endscore}(p)$.
 It is clear that to ensure that $p$ is in some winning committee, we need to decrease the score of all but $k-1$ candidates from $C'$.
-If $C'$ contains at most $k-1$ candidates, we do not need to decrease the scores of any candidates.
+If $C'$ contains at most $k-1$ candidates, then we do not need to decrease the scores of any candidates.

 To this end, we sort the candidates in $C'$ by the cost of decreasing their score (by appropriate shifts of $p$) to be equal to $\mathrm{endscore}(p)$, and pick all of the candidates in $C'$, besides the $k - 1$ most expensive ones.
-Since for each bribed vote one can decrease the score of exactly one candidate, this defines a shift action.
-If this shift action does not guarantee that $p$ has score $\mathrm{endscore}(p)$, then we complement it by shifting $p$ to the first approved position in sufficiently many cheapest votes, to ensure that $p$ has score $\mathrm{endscore}(p)$.
+Since for each bribed voter one can decrease the score of exactly one candidate, this defines a shift action.
+If this shift action does not guarantee that $p$ has score $\mathrm{endscore}(p)$, then we complement it by shifting $p$ to the lowest approved position in sufficiently many cheapest votes, to ensure that $p$ has score $\mathrm{endscore}(p)$.

-If the thus computed shift action is within budget, we accept.
+If the thus computed shift action is within budget, then we accept.
 Otherwise, we try another guess of $\mathrm{endscore}(p)$.
 If we try all possibilities without accepting, then we reject. \end{proof}

-The situation for \kBorda is different. \ShiftBribery is $\np$-hard for Borda due to Elkind et al.~\cite{EFS09}, so the same holds for \kBorda.
-We show that Borda-\textsc{Shift Bribery} is $\wone$-hard for parameterization by the number of voters, resolving a previously open case \cite{BCFNN14}.
-This result immediately implies the same hardness for all our Borda-based rules.
+The situation for \kBorda is different.
+Elkind et al.~\cite{EFS09} have shown that \ShiftBribery is $\np$-hard for Borda and, so, the same holds for \kBorda.
+We show that Borda-\textsc{Shift Bribery} is $\wone$-hard for parameterization by the number of voters, resolving a previously open case~\cite{BCFNN14}.\footnoteref{BCFNN14note} This immediately implies the same hardness results for all our Borda-based rules.

 \begin{theorem} Parameterized by the number of voters, \Borda \ShiftBribery is $\w[1]$-hard (even for unit price functions). \end{theorem}